 Better to turn their attention to the inequalities enshrined in the Right-wing ideology that seeks to strengthen and sustain a status quo of a bygone age, at odds with the values, senses and morality of the 21st century.

-‘Corbyn proofing’ – a phrase recently emerging from within the ranks of the few.
-On the face of it, just harmless fun.
-But the reality is, it amounts to a blatant, unashamed disregard for the fabric of a decent society.
+‘Corbyn proofing’ – a phrase emerging from within the ranks of the few, amounting to a blatant, unashamed disregard for the fabric of a decent society.

 It’s about the few moving more of their wealth offshore, preventing it from being taxed, revenues used to help restore and shore up the essential fabric of a decent society should there be a Labour Government.